inventor02/inventor02/README.md

 ### Hi - I'm George

-I am an MEng Computer Science undergraduate and (part-time) Infrastructure Engineer at the [University of Southampton](https://southampton.ac.uk).
+I currently work at the [University of Southampton](https://southampton.ac.uk) as a Software and Infrastructure Engineer primarily looking after Kubernetes and infrastructure automation tooling, CI/CD for the aforementioned and a bunch of other stuff.

+I graduated from the University with a MEng Computer Science (First Class Honours) in 2025.

-For more information, please see [my website](https://southampton.ac.uk/~gjp1g21).
+For more information, please see [my website](https://gpeppard.com).